ElsevierSoftwareX/SOFTX-D-21-00153/README.md

 ## Documentation

-The main web site is https://profs.scienze.univr.it/~posenato/software/cstnu/ The archived copy of the repository is at https://archive.softwareheritage.org/browse/origin/?origin_url=https://profs.scienze.univr.it/posenato/svn/sw/CSTNU
+The main web site is https://profs.scienze.univr.it/~posenato/software/cstnu/ The main source repository is at https://profs.scienze.univr.it/posenato/svn/sw/CSTNU The archived copy of the source repository is at https://archive.softwareheritage.org/browse/origin/?origin_url=https://profs.scienze.univr.it/posenato/svn/sw/CSTNU

-## Support
-Author and contact: Roberto Posenato <roberto.posenato@univr.it>
+In `Docs` directory there are some technical documents about the project.

 ## Requirements